abid7777/iOS-15-home-screen/README.md

-# iphone-15-home-screen
+# iOS 15 Homescreen using Tailwind CSS

-Build iphone 15 home screen using Tailwind CSS
+ iOS 15 Homescreen using Tailwind CSS